 Under the WAS Program, FPWA acts as a solicitor for IMA, and IMA pays referral fees to FPWA for each referral received based on IMA's assets under management attributable to each client referred by FPWA or members of each client's household.
-The WAS Program is designed to help investors find an independent investment advisor, and any referral from FPWA to IMA does not constitute a recommendation or endorsement by FPWA of IMA's particular investment management services or strategies.
+The WAS Program is designed to help investors find an independent investment advisor, and any referral from FPWA to IMA does not constitute a recommendation by FPWA of IMA's particular investment management services or strategies.
 More specifically, IMA pays an annual percentage of 0.10% of any and all assets in client accounts where such assets are identified as "fixed income" assets by FPWA.
 In addition, IMA has agreed to pay FPWA a minimum annual fee amount in connection with its participation in the WAS Program.
 These referral fees are paid by IMA and not the client.
 To receive referrals from the WAS Program, IMA must meet certain minimum participation criteria, but IMA may have been selected for participation in the WAS Program as a result of its other business relationships with FPWA and its affiliates, including Fidelity Brokerage Services, LLC ("FBS").
 As a result of its participation in the WAS Program, IMA may have a potential conflict of interest with respect to its decision to use certain affiliates of FPWA, including FBS, for execution, custody and clearing for certain client accounts, and IMA may have a potential incentive to suggest the use of FBS and its affiliates to its advisory clients, whether or not those clients were referred to IMA as part of the WAS Program.
 Under an agreement with FPWA, IMA has agreed that it will not charge clients more than the standard range of advisory fees disclosed in its Form ADV 2A Brochure to cover solicitation fees paid to FPWA as part of the WAS Program.
-Pursuant to these arrangements, IMA has agreed not to solicit clients to transfer their brokerage accounts from affiliates of FPWA or establish brokerage accounts at other custodians for referred clients other than when IMA's fiduciary duties would so requi
+Pursuant to these arrangements, IMA has agreed not to solicit clients to transfer their brokerage accounts from affiliates of FPWA or establish brokerage accounts at other custodians for referred clients other than when IMA's fiduciary duties would so require.
+However, participation in the WAS Program does not limit IMA's duty to select brokers on the basis of best execution.

-In addition, IMA has a solicitation arrangement in place with Fidelity Brokerage Services LLC under which IMA may pay that solicitor a referral fee in accordance with the requirements of Rule 206(4)-3 of the Advisers Act and this Item 14.
+In addition, IMA has a referral arrangement in place with Fidelity Brokerage Services LLC under which IMA may pay a referral fee in accordance with the requirements of Rule 206(4)-1 under the Advisers Act and this Item 14.